Panchu11/Panchu11/README.md

-# Hi there, I'm Panchu 👋
+# Hi there, I'm PanchU 👋

 I am passionate about building and scaling innovative AI applications.
 This is my personal GitHub, where I share my work on various AI-related projects and explore new ideas in the field.